 GraphQL Inputs

-The code must be placed in a file named inputs.py
+The code must be placed in a file named inputs.py or within a folder named inputs located in the Application directory.

 Input Tools — Reference